Directly to the content

 Sources of MK-7

-MK-7, a sub-form of vitamin K2, is mainly found in fermented foods.
-The most important sources include:
+MK-7, a subtype of Vitamin K2, is primarily found in fermented foods.
+The main sources include:

 • Natto: A traditional Japanese dish made from fermented soybeans, which is particularly rich in MK-7.

-• Certain types of cheese: Particularly matured cheese can contain significant amounts of MK-7.
+• Certain types of cheese: Particularly aged cheese can contain significant amounts of MK-7.

-• Fermented vegetables: Some fermented vegetables such as sauerkraut can also provide MK-7, albeit in smaller quantities.
+• Fermented vegetables: Some fermented vegetables like sauerkraut can also provide MK-7, although in smaller amounts.

-• Other fermented products: Various fermented foods, depending on the production process, may also contain MK-7.
+• Other fermented products: Various fermented foods, depending on the production process, can also contain MK-7.

 Natto, a Japanese food made from fermented soybeans, is rich in vitamin K